Leo Burke: 1980s

 Around that time, Burke spent more of his time competing in Central and Eastern Canada.
 He wrestled for Maple Leaf Wrestling in Toronto, Ontario, where he feuded with Johnny Weaver.
 In the summer of 1983, he held both the AGPW United States Heavyweight Championship and the AGPW International Heavyweight Championship.
 He was also credited with an additional reign as United States Heavyweight Champion because he regained the title in a rematch after it was vacated due to a controversial match against The Spoiler.
 In February 1986, Burke had one final title reign in Stampede Wrestling, holding the International Tag Team Championship with Ron Ritchie.

-In 1987 he became the heel commentator for the nwa tv show in french, La Lutte Quatre Saisons, french version of World Wide Wrestling.

 Back in AGPW, Burke continued to win championships.
 He held the International Heavyweight Championship three more times from 1986 to 1989, and held the North American Tag Team Championship three times as well during that period.
-He won the tag team titles by reuniting with former partners Hubert Gallant and Stephen Petitpas; the third reign came with Cuban Assassin, a former enemy of the entire Cormier wrestling family.
+He won the tag team title by reuniting with former partners Hubert Gallant and Stephen Petitpas; the third reign came with Cuban Assassin, a former enemy of the entire Cormier wrestling family.

 In the late 1980s Burke he decided to compete in Puerto Rico's World Wrestling Council.
 He quickly won the promotion's top title, the WWC Universal Heavyweight Championship, by defeating Caribbean wrestling veteran Carlos Colón on December 17, 1989.